smizell/api-changelog/README.md

 ### Field Name

 The field name to use for the extension is `x-changelog`.
+This field can be used in the OpenAPI Object, Operation Object, Parameter Object, or Schema Object.
+The value of this field MUST be an [Extension Object](#extension-object).

 #### Example